BarbaraClass/BarbaraClassWebsite/content/authors/admin/_index.md

 ---
-bio: I am a postdoctoral researcher interested in the evolution of consistent behavioural differences among individuals and their ecological consequences in wild animals.
+bio: I am a postdoctoral researcher interested in among-individual differences in wild vertebrate populations.
+My work is at the intersection of behavioural ecology and evolutionary biology as I study questions related to animal personality, assortative mating, social behaviour, competition, and adaptation to urbanization.
+To do this I use a variety of mixed models, long-term data, and simulations.
 education:
   courses:
   - course: PhD in Biology